7i7u5/Horion-Archive/README.md

 To see information about each dll (such as its version) go to the [Info](info.md) readme.

 If you would like a version added that isnt already stored, create an issue.

+# Change Log
+ - `01/08/25` > Changed the archive to only store single dll version of each minecraft version to reduce redundancy